 - Mouth rinses: You can add in mouth rinses and other related products to improve your overall dental hygiene so that you can get ahead of the staining agents.

 While at-home OTC options are convenient, they can take a significant amount of time to show results.
-Even the fastest OTC option is going to require a longer treatment cycle compared to the professional-grade whitening treatments and equipment that’s available to a dental clinic.
+Even the fastest OTC option will require a longer treatment cycle compared to the professional-grade whitening treatments and equipment available to a dental clinic.

 At-Home Dentist Supervised

-This product category consists of professional-grade products that are prescribed by a dentist, but they don’t require the dentist to apply them directly.
-You would go in for an appointment and your dentist will recommend the product type that best suits your situation and your teeth whitening goals.
+This product category consists of professional-grade products prescribed by a dentist, but they don’t require the dentist to apply them directly.
+You would go in for an appointment, and your dentist will recommend the product type that best suits your situation and your teeth whitening goals.
 They give you thorough instructions on using it and support you throughout the entire course.
-If you have questions throughout the process, you’ll have a dental professional available so that you know that you’re on the right track.
+If you have questions throughout the process, you’ll have a dental professional available to know that you’re on the right track.

-When you have an at-home teeth whitening options, you use peroxide gel that is placed in a customized tray.
-This tray is designed so the gel only touches the teeth and does not have a lot of contact with your gums.
+When you have at-home teeth whitening options, you use peroxide gel placed in a customized tray.
+This tray is designed, so the gel only touches the teeth and does not have a lot of contact with your gums.
 The typical treatment lasts for up to a month.

 In-Office Dentist Applied

 Your dentist may recommend a method that requires in-office care.
 You would have peroxide gel applied to your teeth, and then a special light is turned on.
 This light speeds up the bleaching process, so the in-office option is an ideal one if you need to whiten your teeth in a hurry.
-Generally, you don’t have to have many appointments before you’re seeing great results from this method.
-In addition to teeth whitening we also offer dental services like:
+Generally, you don’t have to have many appointments before you see great results from this method.
+In addition to teeth whitening, we also offer dental services like:

 Getting a brighter, whiter smile doesn’t have to be a hassle.
 Whether you want to use OTC or professional-grade teeth whitening options, you have a lot of choices.
-Contact us at 832.430.7364 to discuss your teeth whitening goals.
+Contact Lovett Dental Piney Point Village at 832-242-2030 to discuss your teeth whitening goals.